jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 * User Interface
-    * Make a DebugPanel for showing:
-        * fps
-        * mouse coordinates
-        * log statements in game.
-    * Assets have the same default size and then scale according to zoom level (like 32x32 pixels, or something).
     * Extract the minimap view from it's container view.
 To form the buffer, and simplify the minimap.
+    - Allow preservation of aspect ratio and auto scaling via a mixin, something like: PreserveAspectRatio
+        - MiniMap has the code that could be used as a basis for this.
+    - Make a DebugPanel for showing:
+        - fps
+        - mouse coordinates
+        - log statements in game.
+    - Assets have the same default size and then scale according to zoom level (like 32x32 pixels, or something).
     - Views should have dirty rect capability (see pygame.display.update function for interface for passing in changed list of rects that need redrawing).
-    - Allow preservation of aspect ratio and auto scaling via a mixin, something like: PreserveAspectRatio
-        * MiniMap has the code that could be used as a basis for this.
+    - There should be a grid view-like capabilities.
+This is accomplished by allowing child views to be positioned relative to other child views or by allowing the containing parent to position the children.

 - Entities
     - Add sight (square first, than radial if we want to) and visual fog.
     - Add collision detection so that entities can not run over each other.